hylo-lang/specification/spec.md

     2. A conformance constraint specifies that the type denoted by the left hand side of `:` be conforming to the traits specified in __trait-composition__.

     3. A size constraint is an expression denoting a predicate over one or more size parameters.
-It must be an expression of type `Bool` and shall only refer to size parameters or names introduced in global scopes.
+It must be an expression of type `Bool` and shall only refer to names introduced in global scopes or size parameters.

 ## Trait declarations